-B10.1 Levels of organisation in an ecosystem:

-- a.
-Describe the organisation of levels within an ecosystem from individuals through to populations, and from communities through to ecosystems. - b.
-Understand that communities are affected by abiotic and biotic factors. - c.
-Appreciate the factors that can cause a population to change in size. - d.
-Describe the importance of interdependence in ecosystems (relating to predation, mutualism and parasitism) and of competition in a community. - e.
+- B10.1 Levels of organisation in an ecosystem: - a.
+Know and understand the organisation of levels within an ecosystem from individuals through to populations, and from communities through to ecosystems. - b.
+Know and understand how communities can be affected by abiotic and biotic factors. - c.
+Know and understand the factors that can cause a population to change in size. - d.
+Understand the importance of interdependence in ecosystems (relating to predation, mutualism and parasitism) and of competition in a community. - e.
 Know and understand that photosynthetic organisms are the primary producers of food in an ecosystem, and therefore biomass.